NextJump/nextjump.github.io/_posts/culture/2015-05-29-the-healthiest-spices.md

 ---
 layout: post
-title: How to Eat Better: The Healthiest Spices
+title: How to Eat Better\: The Healthiest Spices
 author: Sarah and Peter
 authortitle: The Wellness Team
-previewimg: spices.jpg
+previewimg: spices.jpeg
 category: culture
 excerpt: Incorporating spices into your diet is not only a great way to add flavor but many spices also have protective health factors.
 Here are our top 5 favorite spices that everyone can include in their diet on a regular basis for optimal health!
 tags: